tidiane-camaret/segfm3d_nora_team/README.md

 ### Building the Docker image

 cd docker_context/
-docker build -t nora_team:latest .
+docker build -t norateam:latest .

 ### Testing the Docker image on one case (nv : GPU usage)
 # Note : The official script copies the images in a temp directory first.